pytest-dev/pytest/doc/en/fixture.rst

 `Software test fixtures`_ initialize test functions.
-They provide a fixed baseline so that tests execute reliably and produce consistent, repeatable, results.
+They provide a fixed baseline so that tests execute reliably and produce consistent, repeatable results.
 Initialization may setup services, state, or other operating environments.
 These are accessed by test functions through arguments; for each fixture used by a test function there is typically a parameter (named after the fixture) in the test function's